-As a CFP™, I’ve seen my share of 401(k) horror stories and mistakes.
+As a CFP®, I’ve seen my share of 401(k) horror stories and mistakes.

-With regards to horror stories, 401(k) fees can be outrageous.
+With regard to horror stories, 401(k) fees can be outrageous.
 This is especially true for those working at small to medium-sized companies, where fees above 2% are common.

-With regards to mistakes, asset allocation is difficult.
-Some plans have a target retirement fund, which may simplify things.
-Yet, fees on target retirement funds can be quite high.
+With regard to mistakes, the fact is that asset allocation is difficult.
+Some plans have a target retirement fund, which may simplify things, but fees on target retirement funds can be quite high.
 As such, someone might be better off picking low-cost index funds instead.

 But this person must then allocate their assets based on their risk tolerance.
 Then, they have to rebalance when it’s in their favor.
-This is not easy.
+That’s not easy.

 That’s where a tool like Blooom helps.

-If you plan on having a significant percent of your assets in a 401(k), it’s important that you get it right — especially if you want to hit your target retirement date.
+If you plan on having a significant portion of your assets in a 401(k), it’s important that you get it right — especially if you want to hit your target retirement date.

 And for a very reasonable fee, you can use Blooom to do just that.

 I’d start with the free-check up.
-If there is at least one red flag, chances are you’ll benefit from the subscription plan.
+If there’s at least one red flag, chances are you’ll benefit from the subscription plan.

 Further reading: 7 Simple 401(k) Tips to Retire Rich